 In a non-driven car, a perfect car battery can only last 2-3 months.

-Many drivers have been caught out by a flat battery, even more so while our cars sat on the driveway during lockdown.
+Many drivers have been caught out by a flat battery.
 However, you can regularly check your car battery to ensure this doesn’t happen to you.

 Before we explain how to check a car battery, you need to know when a car battery needs to be replaced.